pmr123/Think2Type/README.md

 (Note : Whether to have this process done char by char or word by word or however is totally the coders decision)

-// PS : Keep the readme updated so that nobody has the question of whats gng on w the s/w side of the project

 # H/W TODO:

 1. Test voltage divider